MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 1 - Set up the managed identity

-There are two types of managed identities: system-assigned and user-assigned.
-A system-assigned identity is connected to your cluster and is removed when the cluster is removed.
-Only one system-assigned identity is permitted per Azure Data Explorer cluster.
-A user-assigned identity is a separate Azure resource.
-You can assign multiple user-assigned identities to your cluster.
+There are two types of managed identities:

+* **System-assigned**: A system-assigned identity is connected to your cluster and is removed when the cluster is removed.
+Only one system-assigned identity is allowed per cluster.

+* **User-assigned**: A user-assigned managed identity is a standalone Azure resource.
+Multiple user-assigned identities can be assigned to your cluster.

 Select one of the following tabs to set up your preferred managed identity type.